klajdm/klajdm/README.md

 ###

-<p align="left">A collaborative software developer with a focus on experiences and interfaces. <br>Based in Vlorë, Albania.
-I never stop learning and for me, each new project is another adventure.</p>
+<p align="left">A collaborative software developer with a focus on experiences and interfaces. <br>Based in Vlorë, Albania.</p>

 ###